DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 weight: 2
 ---

-The following quickstart provides step by step instructions for various common Duende IdentityServer scenarios.
-These start with the absolute basics and become more complex as they progress.
-We recommend that you follow them in sequence.
+Welcome to the first quickstart for IdentityServer!

-To see the full list, please go to [Quickstarts Overview]({{< ref "0_overview" >}}).
+To see the full list of quickstarts, please see [Quickstarts Overview]({{< ref "0_overview" >}}).

-This first quickstart is the most basic scenario: using Duende IdentityServer for protecting APIs for server-to-server communication.
+This first quickstart provides step by step instructions to set up IdentityServer in the most basic scenario: protecting APIs for server-to-server communication.

-In this quickstart you define an API and a Client with which to access it.
+In this quickstart, you will create a solution containing three projects:
+- An Identity Server
+- An API that requires authentication
+- A client that accesses that API

 The client will request an access token from the Identity Server using its client ID and secret and then use the token to gain access to the API.

 ## Source Code
-As with all of these quickstarts you can find the source code for it in the [docs]({{< param qs_base >}}) repository.
-The project for this quickstart is [Quickstart #1: Securing an API using Client Credentials]({{< param qs_base >}}/1_ClientCredentials).
+As with all of the quickstarts, you can find the source code for it in the [docs]({{< param qs_base >}}) repository.
+The project for this quickstart is [Quickstart #1: Securing an API using Client Credentials]({{< param qs_base
+>}}/1_ClientCredentials).

 ## Preparation
-The Duende IdentityServer templates for the dotnet CLI are a good starting point for the quickstarts.
+The IdentityServer templates for the dotnet CLI are a good starting point for the quickstarts.

 To install the templates open a console window and type the following command: